 The second community we would like to recommend sits right behind Pacific City and is named The Seaside Villages.
 Also gated, this charming neighborhood boasts a number of streams running through it, giving the community a genuine canal-esque vibe.
 What’s more, the units feel more like homes then they do condos or townhomes, what with some being situated on the water.
 Indeed, it’s here you can also experience an otherworldly vibe, all while being just a two-minute walk away from Pacific City and five-minute walk from Main Street.
 The prices for these units are surprisingly reasonable, given its location, the community itself also offering premium amenities such as dual tennis courts, a basketball court, pool and jacuzzi as well as a dog park/run.

 The next community we’d like to make you aware of is La Cuesta by the Sea, where units remain the most affordable in the entire downtown area.
-Unlike the previous areas we just mentioned, this community is not gated nor does it include a pool; however, the HOA fees are the lowest.
-This community boasts the most green area of all the downtown condo and townhouse neighborhoods, and being located across the street from Pacific City, the location can be considered prime.
+Unlike the previous areas we just mentioned, this community is not gated, nor does it include a pool; however, the HOA fees are the lowest.
+This community boasts the greenest area of all the downtown condo and townhouse neighborhoods, and is located across the street from Pacific City, the location can be considered prime.
 From a quick walk to the beach to close proximity to Main Street, it’s here that you get to experience everything downtown has to offer…for a fraction of the cost!

 Here is a quick video showcasing the downtown area.
 If you are interested in this area and want to know more about some of the communities or units for sale, please give me a call directly at (714) 655-1627.